valhalla/demos/docs/valhalla_elevation_service.md

 #### Shape / Encoded Polyline

-You specify the shape as an ordered list of two or more lat/lng locations within a JSON array.
+You specify the shape as an ordered list of two or more lat,lng locations within a JSON array.
 Locations are visited in the order specified.

 A location must include a latitude and longitude in decimal degrees.
 The coordinates can come from many input sources, such as a GPS location, a point or a click on a map, a geocoding service, and so on.
 External search services, such as [Pelias](https://github.com/pelias) or [Nominatum](http://wiki.openstreetmap.org/wiki/Nominatim), can be used to find places and geocode addresses, which must be converted to coordinates for input to Valhalla.